fabiocolacio/Mercury/mercury-server/README.md

 First follow the instructions [in the wiki](https://github.com/fabiocolacio/Mercury/wiki/Setting-Up-The-Build-Environment) to setup your build environment.

-Next, navigate to the ``mercury-server`` directory, and install the server:
+Then, you can compile and install the server binary with:

 ```
-$ cd $GOPATH/src/github.com/fabiocolacio/mercury/mercury-server
-$ go install
+$ go get github.com/fabiocolacio/mercury/mercury-server
 ```

-The source will be compiled, and the executable will be placed in ``$GOPATH/bin``.
-If you followed the instructions in the wiki, the binary will already be in your ``$PATH``.
+The executable will be placed in ``$GOPATH/bin``.
 You are free to move the executable as you please.

 If you plan to run this command with ``sudo``, you may want to move the executable to the system's ``secure_path`` (you will have to do this if you plan to run the server on restricted ports 80 and 443):